gioodm/WASP/README.md

 # WASP: Protein Functional Annotation using AlphaFold structures

-Welcome to the official repository for the paper *WASP: A pipeline for functional annotation of proteins using AlphaFold structural models*!
+Welcome to the official repository for the paper *WASP: A pipeline for functional annotation based on AlphaFold structural models*!

 **WASP**, **<ins>W</ins>hole-proteome <ins>A</ins>nnotation through <ins>S</ins>tructural-homology <ins>P</ins>ipeline**, is a python-based software designed for comprehensive organism annotation at the whole-proteome level based on structural homology.